-The net income posted by Thai San Miguel Liquor Co., Ltd. (TSML) was due to higher revenue and lower fixed operating expenses.
-This resulted in a net share of P2 million, an improvement compared to last year's P42 million share in equity in net loss of joint ventures.
+Thai San Miguel Liquor Co., Ltd.'s (TSML) posted net income on account of higher revenue and lower fixed operating expenses.
+Share in equity in net earnings in joint ventures amounted to P2 million in 2016 compared to (P17) million share in equity net losses on June 30, 2015.

-Income tax expense of P119 million increased by 121% from last year due to higher income.
-As a result, net income from continuing operations rose to P238 million compared to last year's P25 million.

-Moreover, the Parent Company will continue to endeavor and implement its consumer-focused strategies to sustain full recovery and further strengthen its market position in the hard liquor industry.
+As a result, net income from continuing operations raised to P138 million compared to last year's P22 million.
+Moreover, the Parent Company will endeavor to implement its consumer-focused strategies to sustain full recovery and further strengthen its market position in the hard liquor industry.